 Saving a layer file

 A layer can exist outside your map as a layer file (.lyr).
-This makes it easy for others to access the layers you've built.
+This makes it easy for others to access the layers you have built.

 You can share layers over the network and by e-mail.

 When users add a layer file to their maps, it will draw exactly as it was saved as long as they can get access to the data referenced by the layer.
 A common way that users help support this is to use relative paths to each layer's data source.

 When you save a layer file using either the Standard or Maplex Label Engine, that information will be stored in the layer file.
 If you add a layer file saved with the Maplex Label Engine to a .mxd using the Standard Label Engine, the Label Engine Warning dialog box will appear and you will decide whether to upgrade the data frame to the Maplex Label Engine.

 Using full paths, relative paths, or UNC paths in the layer's data reference

 The layer file that is created will reference its data source using the Data Source Options setting that are specified for the map document.
 By default, this setting specifies that data sources will be referenced with their full paths.
 However, you can also use other conventions to record paths.
 See Referencing data in the map for more information.

 Set this property before you save your layer.